How Can a Culture of Collaboration Transform Your Organisation?

-Companies need clear objectives before collaborative technologies can become seamless –embedded in work processes and helpful, integrated and easy to use.
-Such objectives answer critical questions as: Which specific tasks and processes will benefit most from collaborative technologies?
+Companies need clear objectives before collaborative technologies can become seamless – embedded in work processes, helpful, integrated, and easy to use.
+Such objectives answer critical questions as: which specific tasks and processes will benefit most from collaborative technologies?
 Where is there the potential to create real gains?

 New technologies do more than accelerate old ways of doing things; they make new ways of doing things possible.
 Over time, collaborative technologies will create new ways of sourcing and using talent.
 People tend to be regarded as the assets of a department or local group.
-But collaboration technologies open up the possibility of applying expertise wherever needed.
+But collaboration technologies allow for the possibility of applying expertise wherever needed.

-Crowdsourcing and the social web already enable firms to hand-off simple, well-defined tasks to workers outside the enterprise.
-Twitter sources thousands of Amazon Mechanical Turk users from around the world on a pay-per-task basis to improve how it targets advertising based on trending hashtags.
+Crowdsourcing and the social web already enable firms to outsource simple, well-defined tasks to workers outside the enterprise.
+Twitter sources thousands of Amazon Mechanical Turk users from around the world on a pay-per-task basis, to improve how it targets advertising, based on trending hashtags.

 To get management buy-in and user adoption, the report says companies must focus on what the business stands to gain from the technology, instead of simply communicating what it does.
 Further, the technology alone cannot enable collaboration – skilled people are required to drive it.
 To create a culture of collaboration, the technology must be intuitive and easy-to-use, providing a compelling user experience.

-1. Give employees the time to collaborate, and create incentives to help others.
-Track, credit and reward even small contributions.
+- Give employees the time to collaborate and create incentives to help others.
+Track, credit,and reward even small contributions.